-- As a laxative for constipation: The typical dose of black psyllium seed is 10-30 grams per day in divided amounts.
-Mix 10 grams of seed in 100 mL water, and then drink at least another 200 mL of water.
-It's important to take enough water.
+- For constipation: The typical dose of black psyllium is 10-30 grams per day in divided amounts.
+Take each dose with plenty of water.
 Otherwise, black psyllium might cause choking.
-Take at least 150 mL water for each 5 grams of black psyllium.
 The FDA labeling recommends at least 8 ounces (a full glass) of water or other fluid with each dose.

 - Cook IJ, Irvine EJ, Campbell D, et al. Effect of dietary fiber on rectosigmoid motility in patients with irritable bowel syndrome: A controlled, crossover study.
 Gastroenterology 1990;98:66-72.
 View abstract.